dieterich-lab/ImmunOMICS/README.md

 Reproducibility: Singularity
 ----------------------------

-A final option is to load the above Docker image using Singularity, which is designed for high-performance compute systems.
-To do so,
+A final option is to load the above Docker image using Singularity, designed for high-performance compute systems.
+To do so:
 * add the --use-singularity flag when calling snakemake
 * bind the path to your input data (e.g --singularity-args "-B /prj").
 * add Docker image as a DOCKER variable in the config file (config.yaml).